paulross/PythonExtensionPatterns/doc/sphinx/source/files.rst

 File Paths and Files
 **********************

-This chapter describes reading and writing files from CPython extensions.
+This chapter describes reading and writing files from CPython C extensions.

 .. index::
     single: File Paths